ScheduleOpt/optalcp-benchmarks/README.md

 The commands above will copy the repository (command `git clone`), install necessary npm packages into `optalcp-benchmarks/node-modules` (command `npm install`), and finally compile TypeScript files into JavaScript (command `npx tsc`).

 Note that the `npm install` command also installs the preview version of [OptalCP solver](https://www.optalcp.com/).
-The preview version is enough, it can solve all the benchmarks.
+The preview version is enough; it can solve all the benchmarks.
 However, the preview version reports only objective values, not values of the individual variables.
 If you can access the full version, you can install it using `npm install` instead of the preview version.

 ## Running a single benchmark instance